 Tony Tyler became the sixth person to lead the International Air Transport Association (IATA) when he took on the role of Director General and CEO from 1 July 2011.
 With over three decades of airline industry experience, Tyler is a strong advocate for a safe, secure, efficient and sustainable global air transport industry.

 Tyler is keen to engage all aviation stakeholders to achieve common goals.
 This is evident in two projects which IATA is undertaking with his leadership.
 IATA is working with multiple industry participants on a New Distribution Capability that will modernize the way that airline products are distributed via travel agencies and online travel sites in addition to aligning the process with standard Internet retailing practices.
-Similarly, IATA is working with governments and industry stakeholders around the world to develop an airport Smart Security (formerly Checkpoint of the Future).
-The aim is to improve security while removing the hassles that passengers face today.
+Similarly, IATA has partnered with Airports Council International on airport Smart Security.
+The vision is to improve security effectiveness and convenience while removing the hassles that passengers face today.

 Tyler has also championed IATA’s commitment to addressing aviation’s impact on the environment.
 This effort led to passage of a milestone Resolution at IATA’s 69th Annual General Meeting in 2013, calling upon governments to reach a global agreement on a market-based measure (MBM) as a key tool to manage aviation’s carbon footprint and achieve the industry’s carbon-neutral growth target.

 A passionate believer that aviation is a force for good in the world, Tyler has been a tireless global campaigner on behalf of the industry.
 He carries with him a message that aviation delivers extensive social and economic benefits—supporting some 57 million jobs and enabling over $2.2 trillion of business annually.

 He has also overseen a major internal restructuring of IATA to improve the association’s organizational effectiveness in delivering greater value to its members.